 The north-south disconnect in the city is a significant barrier to an equitable St. Louis.
 The SLUP proposes that the Central Areas, which include much of the city between the Arch and Forest Park, should serve as a bridge, a connector, and a gathering place to knit the city together, enhancing the connection across north and south.
-In addition, the plan envisions walkable, human-oriented corridors that run north and south, bridging the many neighborhoods that they serve.
-Read more about Central Areas and Corridors in the executive summary foldout.
+In addition, the plan envisions walkable, human-oriented corridors that run north and south, bridging across the many neighborhoods that they serve.
+Read more about Central Areas on page #page and about Corridors on page #page.